ER vs Immediate Care: Where Should You Go?

 Loyola University Medical Center's emergency department is also a Level 1 Trauma Center, which features some of the most highly skilled trauma experts in Illinois.

-Book an appointment today to see a Loyola Medicine expert primary care or specialty physician by self-scheduling an in-person or virtual appointment using myLoyola.
+Book an appointment today to see a Loyola Medicine primary care or specialty physician by self-scheduling an in-person or virtual appointment using myLoyola.